snowkeeper/tag-search/README.md

 Add a html tag search box to your page.
 Uses ES6 ReactJS classes to produce a component you can consume into your react app.

+Typical use case is to look for named anchors and generate a menu.
+Works well for mobile display.

 There are standalone builds available in the [examples](https://github.com/snowkeeper/tag-search/tree/master/examples) directory.

 There are also fully functional builds for System.js and browserify in the  [examples](https://github.com/snowkeeper/tag-search/tree/master/examples) directory with full source examples.